hirememorey/resilience-basketball/UNIVERSAL_PROJECTION_IMPLEMENTATION.md

 $$SkillIndex = Max(NormalizedSpeed_{Offense}, NormalizedTimeOfPossession)$$
 $$SubsidyIndex = 1.0 - SkillIndex$$

+*Note: As of Dec 26, 2025, Speed has been removed from the Skill Index to avoid the "Activity Merchant" trap (e.g., Jordan Poole).
+The formula is now Max(TimeOfPoss, AstPct).*

 - **Treatment**: Efficiency is taxed by the Subsidy Index before projection.
 A player with high subsidy (Low speed, Low possession time) has their baseline efficiency discounted by up to 50%.

 ### 2. Universal Projection with Empirical Distributions